Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale

 For the text branch, we utilize the Recap-CLIP text encoder, which provides enhanced language grounding compared to standard CLIP variants.
 The resulting query embeddings are fed into a conditional heatmap decoder that predicts spatial affordance distributions over 3D points.
 The decoder augments the 3D point features from the vision encoder with Fourier-based positional encodings and uses them as keys and values in a cross-attention mechanism, where the language embeddings act as queries.
 The attended features are then refined through a residual feedforward network (an MLP with skip connections), which outputs the final heatmap over the point cloud.

 \noindentbold{Training detail} To ensure a fair comparison with prior methods, we adopt the same loss formulation as LASO~\cite{li2024laso}.
-The model is optimized using a combination of Focal Loss~\cite{lin2017focal} to handle class imbalance and Dice Loss~\cite{milletari2016v} to improve region-level alignment.
+The model is optimized using a combination of Binary Cross-Entropy (BCE) Loss to handle classification and Dice Loss~\cite{milletari2016v} to improve region-level alignment.
 The two losses are summed with equal weights to form the final training objective.
 We use the same training setup for both the LASO and \dataname datasets: 50 epochs, batch size of 64, and training on 8 NVIDIA RTX A6000 GPUs.